unacms/jot-client-una/README.md

 <img src="https://user-images.githubusercontent.com/22210428/27619378-391220cc-5c05-11e7-86ee-21edd7404298.png" width="300">

-# Jot Messenger App for UNA
+# Messenger App for UNA

 ```Jot Messenger``` app for [UNA Community Management System](https://una.io) is a real-time private messenger as well as a public communication platform.
 Jot allows members to create private talks, group talks and participate in embedded conversations integrated with other UNA apps.